Reform rules out Tory pact as Sunak faces pressure to call election

 Mr Tice said he was “very confident” Mr Farage will play a role for Reform as he eyes a return to frontline politics, but was unable to say how.

-But he said that “the more help that Nigel is able to give in the election campaign, frankly, the better” after the Brexit campaigner’s stint in the I’m a Celebrity… Get Me Out of Here! jungle.
+The party leader told the PA news agency Mr Farage is “working out what he wants to do what he feels able to do” after the Brexit campaigner’s stint in the I’m A Celebrity… Get Me Out Of Here! jungle.

+“He’s got lots of other commitments and a good poker player keeps their cards close to their chest and plays them at the right time, and he’s the master of political timing,” Mr Tice said.

-He also attacked Labour’s economic vision, claiming it would be “Starmergeddon” under Sir Keir Starmer, whose party remains riding high in the polls.
+He also criticised Labour’s economic vision, claiming it would be “Starmergeddon” under Sir Keir Starmer, whose party remains riding high in the polls.

+Tory party chairman Richard Holden countered by claiming that “a vote for Reform will only strengthen Labour’s hand”, as he insisted the “Conservatives are the only choice”.

 Tory deputy chairman Lee Anderson has claimed that Reform is a “bigger threat to the country” than Labour as he suggested his own seat was among those at risk from the party.